-Power Platform Centre of Excellence (CoE): An Introduction
+An Introduction to Power Platform Centre of Excellence (CoE)

 So why are companies struggling to digitally transform?
 It comes down to people.
 You’d think technology is the answer, but it’s people.
 Most change initiatives fail due to cultural inertia, with 46% of CIOs reporting culture as the biggest barrier to success.
 One of the biggest puzzle pieces required to successfully embark on the digital transformation journey is a function of people with a plan.
 Establish this, and you’re miles ahead of most.
 That’s where the Centre of Excellence (CoE) comes in—it’s the puzzle piece most companies are missing.
 But before we dive into the Centre of Excellence, it’s important to understand the motivation behind a digital transformation.

 Many organizations have manual, repetitive, time-consuming processes.
 Think expense reporting, approvals, or invoice inputs.
 These tasks eat into your workday, reducing the time you have for other meaningful tasks.
 Digital transformations bring the ability to streamline these manual processes by digitizing and automating them.
 They accelerate requests and approvals, enable employees to innovate, and increase productivity, all while reducing costs and improving the ROI.